feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **CREDIBILITY CHECKS:**

 * [ ] Clear stance supported by evidence — no intellectual credibility given to positions the evidence does not support
-* [ ] False first-person ownership check against Step 3F
+* [ ] False first-person ownership check against Step 3 baseline
 * [ ] No borrowed personal accounts presented as creator's own
 * [ ] No lifted distinctive phrases presented as original
 * [ ] No false credentials claimed
 * [ ] Single-source claims hedged
+* [ ] Single-source anonymous numeric figures removed, not hedged — confirmed in source notes
 * [ ] Direct quotes clearly attributed
 * [ ] No attribution of observations to named sources in spoken text
 * [ ] No floating passive constructions
 * [ ] Every fact sourced — unsourced claims removed
-* [ ] Timeline verified and correctly stated — sequence of departures, resignations, and events matches Step 2 fact sheet
+* [ ] Timeline verified and correctly stated — sequence of events matches Step 2 fact sheet